 The obvious answer is it can be cheaper.
-Depending on the car part you require, you could be paying 70% less when compared to new.
-Breaker parts are also genuine OEM car parts which means they originated from the vehicle manufacturer and not an aftermarket pattern.
+Depending on the used car part you require, you could be paying 70% less from a scrap yard when compared to new.
+Car breakers parts are also genuine OEM car parts which means they originated from the vehicle manufacturer and not an aftermarket pattern.

-Contrary to popular belief, buying used car parts from a breaker offers the same level of protection as buying new.
-Any reputable car scrap yard such as those on PartsGateway test and clean the parts after they are removed from the vehicle.
+Contrary to popular belief, buying used car parts from a car breaker offers the same level of protection as buying new.
+Any reputable scrap yard such as those on PartsGateway test and clean the car parts after they are removed from the vehicle.
 However in the event of a fault, the breakers yard guarantee covers faults with a set time period so you can return for a refund.

-You read more about end of life vehicles at https://www.gov.uk/guidance/elv.
+You can read more about end of life vehicles at https://www.gov.uk/guidance/elv.
 You can also find local breakers who are authorised treatment facilities at https://www.gov.uk/government/publications/end-of-life-vehicles-authorised-treatment-facilities-register.